Oshana Region: Geography

-The name Oshana describes the most prominent landscape feature in the area, namely the shallow, seasonally inundated depressions which underpin the local agro ecological system.
-Although communications are hindered during the rainy season, the fish which breed in the oshanas provide an important source of dietary protein.
+The name Oshana refers to the most prominent landscape feature in the area: shallow, seasonally inundated depressions that underpin the local agroecological system.
+Although communications are hindered during the rainy season, the fish that breed in the Oshana provide an important source of dietary protein.

 Economy and infrastructure

 The Oshakati-Ongwediva-Ondangwa complex has experienced dramatic urban growth in recent years and forms an important commercial and potential industrial focus.
 As a whole, it forms the second largest population concentration in Namibia after Windhoek, but it still lacks basic infrastructure and most of the services and facilities normally found in urban areas of this size.
 The majority of businesses in northern Namibia are located here, providing a significant amount of employment.
 However, urbanisation is continuing within the region.

-The area is far more densely populated in north, which is linked to Tsumeb and other regions by the high quality trunk road; this also facilitates the transport of freight.
-However, a significant improvement in the rest of the road network and in other forms of telecommunications are required.
-Oshakati and Ondangwa have airstrips which handle medium-sized airplanes in daylight only and provision can be made for both passengers and airfreight.
+The area is far more densely populated in the north, which is linked to Tsumeb and other regions by the high-quality trunk road; this also facilitates the transport of freight.
+However, a significant improvement in the rest of the road network and other forms of telecommunications is required.
+Oshakati and Ondangwa have airstrips that handle medium-sized airplanes in daylight only, and provisions can be made for both passengers and air freight.
 The establishment of a control tower may contribute to the improvement of all-weather air and transport.
-Oshakati has a state hospital which supports a number of clinics.
-Although both primary and secondary schools are spread across the region, they are few relative to the amount of inhabitants of the region.
+Oshakati has a state hospital that supports a number of clinics.
+Although both primary and secondary schools are spread across the region, there are few relative to the number of inhabitants of the region.

 Omahangu is the principal staple crop grown in Oshana, which is suitable for agriculture.
-However, the soil is exhausted over much of the central area and requires substantial fertilisation in order to maintain reasonable productivity.
-Cattle also do well here and herds are extensive.
+However, the soil is exhausted over much of the central area and requires substantial fertilization to maintain reasonable productivity.
+Cattle also do well here, and herds are extensive.
 The southern portion of Oshana is an extensive savannah plain stretching as far as the Etosha Pan, but the generally high salinity of soil and water render it unsuitable for grazing or cultivation.

-According to the 2012 Namibia Labour Force Survey, unemployment in Oshana Region is 24.5%.
+According to the 2012 Namibia Labour Force Survey, unemployment in the Oshana Region is 24.5%.
 Oshana has 137 schools with a total of 50,740 pupils.